DaviSenaLopesSacchetto/Exo.AI/README.md

 **RED MOONS**
-is An API with an AI to classify EXOPLANETS
+is An API with an AI to classify EXOPLANETS, using public NASA data-sets and using libs like scikit-learn and Fast API